Romanian Raven Shepherd Dog

 The Romanian Raven Shepherd Dog (Ciobănesc Românesc Corb) is a livestock guardian dog originating in the southern and sub-Carpathian regions of Argeș County, Brașov County, Dâmbovița County, and Prahova County in Romania.
 They have been known for generations as "Corbi" because of their black coat.
-The dog was officially recognized by the Romanian Kennel Club on November 14, 2008.
+The dog was officially recognized by the Romanian Kennel Club on November 14, 2008 and by the FCI on September 17, 2024.

 History

 The Romanian Raven Shepherd Dog is a natural breed originating in the Meridional Carpathian and Subcarpathian areal (old Muntenia region of Wallachia, within the Dâmbovița, Argeș and Prahova counties, and around Brașov).
 These dogs are used as watch dogs for properties and cattle herds.

 They are also known as Corbi.
 The word "corb" means "raven" and the name bespeaks the dog's fur colour, which is a clear black.

 Temperament

 It is an intelligent, jolly, active dog.
 It is brave, proud, well-balanced, calm, with a very well developed guard instinct.
 It is courageous when facing wolves or bears.
 Its bark is very strong, travelling over great distances.
 It is submissive, friendly and devoted to its master and family, but doubtful around strangers.